What to Give: Tech Gadgets that Respect Our Freedom

 “All I Want for Christmas is...” a device that works as a tool for me not as a tool that continues to work for its maker

 We love a new tech gadget.
 What will it be?
-It's all about “smart” these days.
+It's all about “smart” these days, but when they say “smart” they usually mean “we're still in control of it”.

 What do You Mean, “Freedom-Respecting”?